(Senior People Are Really Cool)

 For further information about this Ministry please contact Dr. Jenny Brasseur at email@example.com.

 There is a concert in the Cathedral on this day.
-The artists are Marie Sinco Warren on Cello and Laura Thompson on violin.
+The artists are Ellie Quint, Soprano and Rhonda Kwiecien, Pianist.
 The concert begins at 12:15 pm, with luncheon and guest speaker immediately following.

 Please do join us and bring a friend.
 There is no charge for the luncheon.
 A Free Will Offering is gratefully appreciated.
 Reservations must be made to ensure your place at the table.
-Please RSVP by Monday March 19, 2018 to Rachel at 414/276-9814, ext.
+Please do RSVP by Monday, May 14 to Rachel at 414/276-9814, ext.
 308 or via email: firstname.lastname@example.org.
 Thank You.